Courses

 Power, Inequity, and Justice (PIJ)

-ITAL B380 Modernity and Psychoanalysis: Crossing National Boundaries in 20th c.
-Italy and Europe
+ITAL B380 Modernity and Psychoanalysis: Crossing Boundaries in 20th-century Italy and Europe

 Fall 2024

-Designed as an in-depth interdisciplinary exploration of Italy's 20th century cultural life, the course is organized around major artistic and intellectual trends, viewed in their historical and global perspective in connection with Avant-garde literary movements and philosophical ideas: i.e. surrealism, metaphysics, Dadaism, psychoanalysis, futurism, decadence, modernism.
-While thinking and writing in Italian, we will examine films, novels, and poetry to gain insight on Modernity with attention also to gender perspectives.
+Designed as an in-depth interdisciplinary exploration of Italy's 20th-century cultural life, the course is organized around major artistic and intellectual trends, viewed in their historical and global perspective, and in connection with Avant-garde literary movements and philosophical ideas: i.e. surrealism, metaphysics, Dadaism, psychoanalysis, futurism, decadence, and modernism.
+While thinking and writing in Italian, we will examine films, novels, and poetry to gain insight on Modernity with attention also to gender and ethnic perspectives.
 Elements of metrics and rhetoric will be used to analyze poetry in its own essence.
 Prerequisite: One 200-Level course in Italian.

 ITAL B398 Senior Seminar